nim-lang/Nim/doc/manual_experimental.md

 proc makeCppStruct(a:cint = 5, b:cstring = "hello"): CppStruct {.importcpp: "CppStruct(@)", constructor.}

 (proc (s:CppStruct) = echo "hello")(makeCppStruct())
-#if you remove a default value from the constructor and pass it to the call.
-The C++ compiler #will complain.
+#if one remove a default value from the constructor and pass it to the call.
+The C++ compiler will complain.

 ```